volkovasystems/blueprint-service/platform-transaction/constant/README.md

-# Template Platform Transaction Service Configure
+# Blueprint Platform Transaction Service Configure
 ----

 	Note: This will only contain JSON data structure and JSON files.